 Once the immune system is angered the result is always inflammation somewhere in the patient and it is this inflammation that causes the problems.
 Inflammation itself is simply the increased blood flow to an affected area (in this case the gut).
 The blood carries all the immune system soldiers.
 If the inflammation is in the gut you might get a little diarrhoea.
 Though occurring in the gut, inflammation from food intolerance can also appear on the skin (red rash, pustules, commonly diagnosed as “atopic dermatitis”) or between the toes or in the ears.

 Processed meat is responsible for a huge array of gastrointestinal illness and cancers in humans.
 While we are advised to go easy on it, carnivorous dogs are forced to live on it.
 This goes some way to explaining how beef and chicken are the number two and three allergens in dogs today.
 A bit like a cow being allergic to grass.

 Feed them a variety of fresh meats

 Sticking to just one food source is the route to nutritional deficiency and illness.
 Like us, dog’s cannot thrive on one particular food alone, they need a variety of items to cover their nutritional bases.
 They cannot be fed tripe every day, a scavenging carnivore needs a range of food sources to get everything they need.
-It would be like humans just eating one type of vegetable, likewise we need to vary our food sources to cover our nutritional needs.
+It would be like humans just eating one type of vegetable, likewise, we need to vary our food sources to cover our nutritional needs.

 For a dog this entails plenty of different meats, organs, cartilage and bone.
 Eyes and spleen and adrenal glands.
 Skin and likely a bit of hair.
-Cut these out and bits the dog needs to build and maintain his own organs and conduct a normal digestive process are being cut out to.
+Cut these out and bits the dog needs to build and maintain his own organs and conduct a normal digestive process are being cut out too.
 This is how canine nutrition works.